-The study would attempt to identify and garner lessons from farmers' associations and agro companies that had done out-growers' schemes.
+The study would attempt to identify and garner lessons from farmers associations and agro companies that had done out-growers' schemes.
 The study would try to understand the interactions amongst the different actors in such a scheme and related to the issue.
 The assessment should answer the questions of what is the type of relationship that exists between the actors.
 How can it improve?
-What are the constraints, and where does the opportunity exist to make an impact?
+What are the constraints and where does the opportunity exist to make an impact.

-1.2 Scope of Work of the Study
+♠ 1.2 Scope of Work

 The scope and focus of the assessment are first to source data, analyze the data, and recommend an advocacy strategy with which to engage both government and community leadership structures to make land available for smallholder farmers.
-The consultant shall review relevant policy documents, programs, and strategies in agriculture and other relevant ministries from the focal states of Edo, Delta, and Ondo.
+The Consultant shall review relevant policy documents, programs, and strategies in the agriculture and other relevant ministries from the focal States.
 There shall also be an extensive review of agriculture programs and the priority commodities that they support.

 The use of participatory processes is mandatory for this engagement.
-Critical reflection of how this issue impacts the different demography in the agriculture sector (civil society, youth, women, business community, and other stakeholders) is integral to developing an effective advocacy strategy that can result in a meaningful change.
-The consultant will be expected to liaise with the state officials, communities, CSOs (civil society organizations), market development service providers, and cofacilitators.
-A desk review of successful land policies that supports smallholder farming like the Cross-River cocoa cultivation model, the Ogun State agricultural land allocation program, and similar programs within Nigeria and other parts of the world.
+Critical reflection of how this issue impacts the different demography in the agriculture sector: civil society, youth, women, business community, and other stakeholders is integral to developing an effective advocacy strategy that can result in a meaningful change.
+As such, the Consultant will be expected to liaise with the State officials, communities, CSOs, market development service providers, and co-facilitators.

+A desk review of successful land policies that supports smallholder farming like the Cross-River cocoa cultivation model, the Ogun State agriculture land allocation program, and similar programs within Nigeria and other parts of the world

-▶ 1.3 Limitations of the study.
+▶ 1.3 Limitation of the study

 There are three limitations to this study.
-First, the smallness of the sample size concerning the number of communities studied compromises representativeness.
-One community studied in each of the three senatorial districts in a state, leading to a total of nine communities in all three states (Edo, Delta, and Ondo).
+First, the smallness of the sample size concerning the number of communities studied which compromises representativeness.
+One community sampled in each of the three senatorial districts in a state leading to a total of nine communities in all the three states.

 The second limitation is the limited time allowed for the study.
 The field trips and surveys were rushed while data analysis and report-writing were not given enough time.
-It is, however, understood that resource constraints must have been responsible for both the first and second limitations.
+It is however understood that resource constraints must have been responsible for both the first and second limitations.

-The third limitation is the reluctance of state government officials (civil servants) to release official documents even where those data are already stale.
+The third limitation is the reluctance on the part of state government officials (civil servants) to release official documents even where those data are already stale and already available in the public domain.
 This dearth of empirical evidence constitutes a limitation to this study.